 Kerala, in south India, is often referred to as “God’s Own Country”.
 This coastal state is rich in distinctive traditions and culture, and lush unspoiled tropical beauty.
 Most of all, Kerala is known for its elephants, elaborate temple festivals, and the tranquil backwaters.
 The pace of life is slow, making Kerala the perfect place for a leisurely vacation.

-Best Deals For UK, USA, CANADA, BRAZIL,MALAYSIA Tourists.
+Best Deals For MALAYSIA, SINGAPORE Tourists.

 - We Offer Kerala Houseboat Tour, Family Tour, Group Tour, Small Group Tour, Honeymoon Tour & More.